 In the aftermath of Marla’s death, her Campaign for Innocent Victims in Conflict seems poised to return to the radical path she had somewhat left behind.
 The new director of Marla's organization, April Pedersen is described on its website as “a devoted human rights and social justice advocate,” formerly with the Institute for Policy Studies, a leftist think tank with close ties to Cuba and unsavory past relations with the Soviet bloc.

 Marla’s body was barely cold when Medea Benjamin used it to promote her own agendas.
-The day after the attack, Benjamin drafted an official statement for her Global Exchange website urging Marla’s mourners to “continue the work she began” by supporting Benjamin’s organizations: Occupation Watch, Code Pink, Global Exchange, and Iraq Body Count.
+The day after the attack, Benjamin drafted an official statement for her Global Exchange website urging Marla’s mourners to “continue the work she began” by supporting Benjamin’s organizations: Code Pink, Global Exchange, Iraq Body Count, and Occupation Watch.
 Benjamin spoke at Marla’s funeral the following Saturday, introducing Sean Penn.
 “Let's make something of her work and make it lasting,” she told the crowd of mourners.
 “Let's require the military [to] publicize civilian causalities.”

 Even in death the vivacious, idealistic, troubled and intriguing young woman that Marla had been was still a tool of forces she could not control and never really understood.

 This profile originally appeared as an article titled "Who Killed Marla Ruzicka?", written by David Horowitz and Ben Johnson, and published by FrontPageMagazine.com on May 3, 2005.